 “Baby Please Don’t Go” by Bob Dylan recorded during the ‘Freewheelin' Bob Dylan’ sessions in 1961 and 62, this song was an outtake not released until 1991.

 Music Trivia.
 What makes ‘The Blues’ so unique?
 As I've read, among other things it’s the adaptation of the African 5 note or Pentatonic scale to the Western/Americanized 7 note scale.
-The blues began largely on guitar and the musicians would actually bend the strings to produce the lower and hence ‘flat’ (vs. sharp) notes that are an identifiably 'melancholier' sound.
+The blues began largely on guitar and the musicians would actually bend the strings to produce the lower and hence ‘flat’ (vs. sharp) notes that are an identifiably 'melancholier' (for lack of a better term) sound.

 If you like my blog, please consider clicking the ‘Subscribe’ button at the top of the home page.
 Remember to confirm the subscription when you get the first email.
 Pass it along to a friend who might enjoy it as well!
 And many thanks as always for reading my blog!
 As I wined at the top of this issue about lower blog views for some topics I am however thankful to all my readers but the regular ones most especially.
 Since starting in May, I've reached 38 countries and about 3,500 page views.